Alexhuszagh/rust-lexical/.github/ISSUE_TEMPLATE/question.md

 ---

 ## Question
 A clear and concise description of what the question is.
-Ex. how do I use minimal-lexical without a system allocator?
+Ex. how do I use lexical without a system allocator?